fatiando/pooch/doc/usage.rst

     Load sample data.
     """
     import pandas
-    import garage
+    import pooch

     from . import __version__  # The version string of your project

-    GARAGE = garage.create(
+    GOODBOY = pooch.create(
         # Use the default cache folder for the OS
-        path=garage.os_cache("plumbus"),
+        path=pooch.os_cache("plumbus"),
         # The remote data is on Github
         base_url="https://github.com/rick/plumbus/raw/{version}/data/",
         version=__version__,
         # If this is a development version, get the data from the master branch
         version_dev="master",
-        # The registry specifies the files that can be fetched from the garage
+        # The registry specifies the files that can be fetched from the local storage
         registry={
             "c137.csv": "19uheidhlkjdwhoiwuhc0uhcwljchw9ochwochw89dcgw9dcgwc",
             "cronen.csv": "1upodh2ioduhw9celdjhlfvhksgdwikdgcowjhcwoduchowjg8w",